Re-Gifting Unwanted Holiday Gifts

 Just be sure that the person who you are gifting to is someone who will want, need, or appreciate this gift.
 Even re-gifting has a code of etiquette which needs to be followed.

-If you don't know what that baby is yet then choose neutral colors for your gift.
+If you don't know what that baby is yet then choose neutral colours for your gift.
 Parents don't usually like to don a newborn girl in blue or their little boy in pink.

-Some Gifts May Have a High Monetary Value
+Some Presents May Have A High Monetary Value

 Gifts of artwork, jewelry, antiques, and other collectibles can be cherished for more than just their sentimental value.
 These items may come with the added benefit of a potential increase to their original value the older they become.